 - 1. Grantee organizations shall share a fraction of any royalty revenues with the inventor(s) in accordance with their established policies. - 2.
-25% of the grantee organization's share of any revenues received under a license agreement of CIRM-funded patented invention (in excess of \$500,000) shall be returned to the State of California for use in research and education. - 3.
-If funding sources in addition to CIRM were used in the creation of a CIRM-funded patented invention, the return to the State of California of any resultant revenues shall be proportionate to the support provided by CIRM for the discovery of the invention.
+The grantee organization may retain a threshold amount of its share of any revenues received under a license agreement of any CIRM-funded patented invention(s).
+Thereafter, the grantee organization shall pay 25% of its share of such revenues to the State of California for deposit into the State's General Fund unless such action violates any federal law.
+The threshold amount is \$500,000 (in the aggregate) multiplied by a fraction, the denominator of which is the Consumer Price Index, All Urban Consumers, All Items (San Francisco-Oakland-San Jose; 1982-84=100) as prepared by the Bureau of Labor Statistics of the United States Department of Labor and published for the month of February, 2006, and the numerator of which is such Index published for the month in which the grant award is accepted by the grantee. - 3.
+If funding sources in addition to CIRM were used in the creation of a CIRM-funded patented invention, the return to the State of California of any resultant revenues shall be proportionate to the support provided by CIRM for the discovery of the invention. - 4.
+Grantees shall apply the grantee organization's share of any royalties earned as a result of CIRM-funded patented inventions to the support of scientific research or education.